 Prepare for the future of news.
 You’ll become a first-rate journalist, and a future decision-maker, capable of thinking critically and leading journalism in new directions.
 In our program, you can learn a range of current production skills, cover the same events as working journalists, do internships that give you valuable newsroom experience, and graduate functionally bilingual.

-You’ll specialize in either textual or audiovisual media, or choose program that blends both media.
 You’ll benefit from small class sizes and state-of-the-art facilities that replicate modern newsrooms.
-All options integrate traditional and digital production methods.
-We equip you with the story-telling tools you need to work in journalism and to adapt to this ever-changing profession.
+We equip you with the storytelling tools you need to work in journalism and to adapt to this ever-changing profession.

 A Bachelor of Arts degree takes a minimum of three to four years (90 – 120 credits) of full-time study, depending on your academic background.

 To graduate with a Major in Journalism, you must demonstrate a working knowledge of French.
 This can be demonstrated in two ways: